This man is disrupting the cult of the billionaire

 The Billionaire Circuit

 Giridharadas has a term for the rotation of far-flung events where elite thought leaders gather to share ideas: MarketWorld.
-Here’s a tour.https://www.behance.net/srdjadragovic
+Here’s a tour.

 1. World Economic Forum